 Let’s take a look.

-This structure usually has a CEO and possibly other C-suite members at the top of the hierarchy.
-They manage team leaders or departmental managers, who then manage lower-level management.
+This ad agency structure usually has a CEO and possibly other C-suite members at the top of the hierarchy.
+They manage team leaders or departmental managers.
+These managers then oversee lower-level management.
 Entry-level employees are at the bottom of the hierarchy.

 The advantages of this structure provide clearly defined responsibilities and state who reports to whom.
 Challenges can include rigidity, resistance to change, and data siloes caused by inflexible inter-departmental processes.